 Mather Memorial Building 230

-Professor Jessica Kelley studies the causes and consequences of health disparities over the life course, particularly those related to race, socioeconomic status, and disability.
+Professor Jessica A. Kelley studies the causes and consequences of health disparities over the life course, particularly those related to race, socioeconomic status, and disability.
 She has expertise in the quantitative analysis of longitudinal and panel data, including latent trajectories and multilevel modeling.
-Her recent research has focused on: life course influences on later-life functional disparities among Black and White adults; US-England comparisons of health and wealth inequality with age; social influences on the experience of disability; neighborhoods and older adults.
+Her recent research has focused on: life course influences on later-life functional disparities among Black and White adults; how cohort trends and social change affect later-life health profiles; social influences on the experience of disability; structural inequality and social exclusion of older adults.

-She also works on issues of access to healthy food in disadvantaged urban neighborhoods.
+Some of her previous work focused on issues of access to healthy food in disadvantaged urban neighborhoods.
 Jessica is featured on NetWellness.com discussing family-based strategies for healthy eating.
-She also recently completed a cooking-based intervention project for residents of public housing.
-The project was featured on WVIZ in a story on Be Well: Obesity – Poverty and Food Deserts (6 of 6).
+She also completed a cooking-based intervention project for residents of public housing.
+The project was featured on WVIZ in a story on Be Well: Obesity – Poverty and Food Deserts.